-If I you are going to use these apples for apple pie you may want your pieces to be a bit thicker than the slicer will make.
-But it works fine for apple crisps or just heating and sprinkling on some cinnamon sugar.
+If I you are going to use these apples for apple pie, you may want your pieces to be a bit thicker than the slicer will make.
+But it works fine for apple crisps or just heating with a sprinkle of some cinnamon-sugar.

 I still highly recommend the slicer.
-It is an incredible time saver.
-But using a knife the old fashioned way may just suit your needs better.
+It is an incredible time-saving tool.
+But using a knife the old-fashioned way may just suit your needs better.

 You can also make a syrup with honey if you don't want to use processed sugar.

-After peeling, coring and slicing apples, place in a large pot with a light syrup and bring to a boil.
+After peeling, coring, and slicing apples, place in a large pot with a light syrup and bring to a boil for 5 minutes.

-Place your canning rack in your water bath canner but have it up out of the water.
-When each jar is full remove air bubbles by using a small tool to run down in the jar. (like the picture) They sell a canning bubble remover tool for this purpose... but I like using my orange peeler.
+Place your canning rack in your water bath canner, but have it up out of the water.
+When each jar is full, remove air bubbles by using a small tool to run down in the jar (like the picture shows).
+They sell a canning bubble remover tool for this purpose, but I like using my orange peeler.
 Works perfectly.